 Learn more about your best audience

-According to our latest State of Email report, email returns $36 for every $1 spent—more than any other marketing channel!
-This makes your email subscribers like gold.
-They’re your best audience, and an email preference center would give you the chance to learn more about them.
+Our latest State of Email report also confirmed that email return on investment (ROI) continues to stay strong: $36 for every $1 spent, which is more than any other marketing channel!
+This makes email subscribers your best audience, and an email preference center helps you learn more about them.
 If you can figure out what makes them tick (and click!), you can attract more people like them.
 And that’s great for business.

 Get ahead of privacy and anti-spam laws

 Laws around the world are becoming more strict when it comes to protecting people’s data and privacy.
 Even if you only do business in the U.S. with a law as lenient as CAN-SPAM, many states are taking the lead in providing stronger protections like the California Consumer Privacy Act (CCPA).
-Even the tech giant Google plans to end support for third-party cookies by 2022 as they work toward a more privacy-first web.
+Even the tech giant Google plans to end support for third-party cookies as part of their Privacy Sandbox initiative.

 The good news?
-57% of people are okay with providing personal information as long as it’s for their benefit and being used responsibly.
+83% of consumers are willing to share their data in exchange for a more personalized experience.
 77% would trust businesses more if there’s an explanation on how that personal information improves their experience.

 Whether you want to create a new email preference center or optimize an existing one, you need to think through the actual preferences you want to collect first.
 Here are some ideas to get you started.
 (Hint: You can use more than one!)